 There are a few common characteristics that define Vermont’s landscape, people, communities, and social fabric.
 These characteristics include the rural nature of communities, the changing of the four seasons, ample opportunities for nature-based recreation, and the independent unassuming grit of the people.
 Climate change challenges Vermont communities and poses a risk to the systems and landscape that are central to our lives in this beautiful place.
+As referenced in Section 3 – Climate Change in Vermont, natural hazards of varying intensity, duration and frequency occur in Vermont.
+Those hazards include severe storms, winter storms, drought, flooding, wildfires, air pollution, ground-level ozone, temperature extremes, localized wind, and biotic elements (insects and disease).
+Some of these hazards are ubiquitous, while others tend to occur at specific geographic locations.
 Storms are becoming more severe, more frequent, and more complex with each passing year.
 The 4th National Climate Assessment identifies the adverse impacts of drought and heavy precipitation events on rural areas of Northeast United States and highlights rural communities.
 “With little redundancy in their infrastructure and, therefore, limited economic resilience, many rural communities have limited ability to cope with climate-related changes.”
 Of the many natural hazards that impact Vermont, flooding poses the greatest risk to Vermont infrastructure and communities.
 According to the 3rd National Risk Assessment published by the First Street Foundation, Vermont has “26,565 residential properties, 7,030 miles of roads, 3,613 commercial properties, 273 infrastructure facilities, and 408 social facilities with operational flood risk today.”

 Each year, Vermonters experience life-altering impacts of climate-related events.
 Nationally there has been over a 400% increase in the number of billion-dollar declared disasters since the 1980s.
 Vermont is not immune to these impacts.
 During the period from 2010-2019 the President declared 17 Major Disasters occurred in Vermont which represents a significant increase over 2000-2009 in which there were 11, 1990-1999 in which there were 10, and 1980-1989 in which there were 2.
 These disasters include flooding, tornados, windstorms, ice and heavy snow, and tropical cyclones.

 In 2011 Vermont was catastrophically impacted by Tropical Storm Irene.
 225 communities were damaged by the storm, which followed record precipitation earlier that year.
 The resulting 7-11 inches of rainfall on the southern two-thirds of the state created one of the largest disasters in Vermont’s history.
 Overall “13 communities had been completely cut off.
 3,500 homes and businesses were damaged, including 500 mobile homes.
 20,000 acres of farmland were under water, 500 miles of states roadway and some 200 bridges were damaged across the state, while nearly 1,000 culverts had been washed away or damaged.”
 Irene poignantly demonstrated the need for Vermont to change course in climate adaptation.
-In the last 10 years, federal hazard mitigation funds have been leveraged to acquire and demolish almost 150 flood-vulnerable properties, implemented almost 70 infrastructure improvement projects, and created or updated 226 Local Hazard Mitigation Plans.
+In the last 10 years, federal hazard mitigation funds have been leveraged to acquire and demolish almost 150 flood-vulnerable properties, implement almost 70 infrastructure improvement projects, and create or update 226 Local Hazard Mitigation Plans.
 The Emergency Relief and Assistance Fund statute, updated in 2014, incentivizes communities to increase their resilience to disasters through several actions that increase preparedness and break the cycle of disaster through hazard mitigation.